Guiding Self-Organizing Dynamics of Residential Choice in Cities to Reduce Traffic Congestion and Carbon Emissions: Materials and Methods

 \textbf{Inferring Commuting Route and Home-Departure Time.} To obtain the actual commuting distance before and after commuters swap their homes, we combined different residence and workplace locations in pairs and crawled the routes for each Origin-Destination (O-D) pair via the navigation function on Baidu Map.
 Due to the large volume of data, we grouped different locations to the nearest road center.
 If the residence and workplace are on the same road, we used the same location of origin.
 Each data entry includes the residence, workplace, commuting distance, commuting route, and the time spent on each section of the route.

-The inferred home-departure time is the average time each commuter first leaves home between 5 AM and 11 AM on the 5 weekdays covered by the data.
-Commuters not meeting this criterion are assigned departure times proportionally.
-As shown in Fig. S2 of the SI, the proportion of commuters departing home between 7 AM and 8 AM is the highest.
+The inferred home-departure time is the average time each commuter first leaves home between 5 a.m. and 11 a.m. on the 5 weekdays covered by the data.
+Commuters not meeting this criterion are assigned departure time proportionally.
+As shown in Fig. S2 of the SI, the proportion of commuters departing home between 7 a.m. and 8 a.m. is the highest.
 The home-departure time after home swapping is inferred as the time the commuter has to start their journey in order to reach their workplace at the same time before home swapping.
 The distributions of home-departure time after GHS and SDGHS are shown in Fig. S3A and S3B of the SI.

-\textbf{Average Congestion Coefficient.} To explore the impact of shortened commuting distances on traffic congestion after home-swapping, we define an average congestion coefficient $I_t$ as follows:
+\textbf{Average Congestion Coefficient.} To explore the impact of shortened commuting distances on traffic congestion after home-swapping, we define an average congestion coefficient $I_t$ as follows

 where $M_t$ is the number of roads in the set of congested and slow-moving segments at time $t$ in empirical situation, and $c_{\alpha}^t$ is defined as the congestion coefficient for each road segment~\cite{de2014determining}, given as follows